-- 1.1 An institution considering the establishment of a state-accredited unit in nursing shall request a meeting with the IHL Director of Nursing Education to discuss procedure and requirements for submission of Stage I documentation. - 1.2 The institution submits the application for Stage I and the required documentation to the IHL Director of Nursing Education (APPENDIX E).
-Upon receipt of the institution's completed Stage I application, the Director of Nursing Education carries out the following: - 1.2.1 Submits information to the Office of Academic and Student Affairs (OASA) to determine that all required information is included as specified in the Stage I criteria.
+1.1 An institution considering the establishment of a state-accredited unit in nursing shall request a meeting with the IHL Director of Nursing Education to discuss procedure and requirements for submission of Stage I documentation.

-- 1.2.2 Facilitates the process for public comment. - 1.2.3 Collaborates with OASA to submit a summary of the Declaration of Intent and public comment with a recommendation of either approval or disapproval to the IHL Board of Trustees. - 1.2.4 The IHL Board of Trustees issues the decision to either approve or disapprove the OASA recommendation for Stage I. - 1.2.5 Sends a letter to the institution informing them of the Board of Trustees' decision explaining the following:
+- 1.2 The institution submits the application for Stage I and the required documentation to the IHL Director of Nursing Education (APPENDIX E).
+Upon receipt of the institution's completed Stage I application, the Director of Nursing Education carries out the following: - 1.2.1 Submit to Deans and Directors for feedback. - 1.2.2 Submits information to the Office of Academic and Student Affairs (OASA) to determine that all required information is included as specified in the Stage I criteria. - 1.2.3 Facilitates the process for public comment. - 1.2.4 Collaborates with OASA to submit a summary of the Declaration of Intent and public comment with a recommendation of either approval or disapproval to the IHL Board of Trustees. - 1.2.5 The IHL Board of Trustees issues the decision to either approve or disapprove the OASA recommendation for Stage I. - 1.2.6 Sends a letter to the institution informing them of the Board of Trustees' decision explaining the following: